masires/conchify/README.md

 # Conchify for Android

-Conchify is an app created on Android Studio, implementing Google Maps 15.0.1, for the creation of Conchos route maps, in Santiago de los Caballeros, Santiago, Dominican Republic.
+Conchify is an app created on Android Studio, implementing Google Maps 15.0.1, for the creation of Conchos' routes maps, in Santiago de los Caballeros, Santiago, Dominican Republic.

 ## Installation